We start the newsletter off in 2021 on the day of Super Bowl and with a quiz:

 The next status check that law students face are Grades.

 For all the good grades I received in college, and for doing well on the LSAT, I just assumed that law school would be easy for me.
 It wasn’t.
 Law school was a gut check.
-My grades were average “Bs”, which is fine if you’re in medical school, but in law school, grades are everything.
+My first year grades were average “Bs”, which is fine if you’re in medical school, but in law school, grades are everything.

 Students know where you are on the pecking order by the number of Big Law firm interviews you receive after your first year’s grades are posted.
 My number of Big Law interviews was 0.
 And if you miss out on early recruiting you're out.